svthalia/Reaxit/README.md

 Sometimes, Apple certificates and provisioning profiles expire, which looks like `Your certificate 'XXX.cer' is not valid, please check end date and renew it if necessary`.
 So far, we've been able to solve that with `fastlane match nuke development` and `fastlane match nuke distribution` to remove existing certificates, and `fastlane match development` and `fastlane match appstore` to get new ones.
+This must be done on macos.

 ### Configuration